Table of contents

 Many companies distribute annual engagement surveys, but very few take the time to read employee comments, let alone act on them.
 Survey fatigue is a direct result of leadership not taking immediate action on feedback.

-Encouraging employees to frequently provide honest feedback and actively changing your organization to fit their needs empowers employees by giving them a real voice in how the organization functions.
-In Achievers’ Engagement and Retention Report, 90 percent of workers said that they are more likely to stay at a company that takes and acts on feedback.
-HR and engagement leaders agree ー 64 percent say an always-on feedback tool is essential to an engagement listening program.
-However, only 20 percent use such a tool.
+Encouraging employees to frequently provide honest feedback and actively changing your organization to fit their needs gives them a real voice in how the organization functions.
+According to Achievers’ Engagement and Retention Report, 90% of workers said that they are more likely to stay at a company that takes and acts on feedback.
+HR and engagement leaders agree ー 64% say an always-on feedback tool is essential to an engagement listening program.
+However, only 20% use such a tool.

-The timing and the manner in which a company collects feedback has a direct impact on the results received.
-Consider using an always on, employee-driven feedback tool such as a workplace chatbot so that employees can give feedback in the moment, in addition to pulse surveys .
+The timing and the way a company collects feedback has a direct impact on the results received.
+Consider using an employee-driven feedback tool such as a workplace chatbot so that employees can give feedback in the moment.

 2. Recognize to empower